Ella-Hoeppner/Quoot/README.md

 * top-level unquoting

 ### low priority
-* Use rustyline crate for a nicer repl
 * maybe get rid of Sexp in parser, just use a subset of QuootValue?
 * ParserState can probably be simplified/cleaned up a bit now that it only needs to handle one expression at a time
   * probably don't need to start the expression_stack with an empty vector?